samindaperamuna/bloombergfx/README.md

 ## How to set up the project.

 Install mysql server and create a database named bloombergfx either with root permission or under a new user.
-Change the "Application.properties" to reflect the database settings.
+Change the **application.properties** to reflect the database settings.

 Build using the following command (Linux terminal and Windows powershell).
-Make sure you have set "JAVA_HOME" to a valid JDK location.
+Make sure you have set **JAVA_HOME** to a valid JDK location.
 ```bash
 .\gradlew build
 ```